Do Managers Need to Keep Their Knowledge Up to Date?

-Of course, debating whether a manager needs to update their knowledge implies that they actually know everything to begin with, which is highly unlikely.
+Of course, debating whether a manager needs to update their knowledge implies that they actually know everything to begin with.
+This is highly unlikely, particularly for those who are new to management and this is their first managerial role.
 It is rare (and arguably impossible) for a person to know everything there is to know about a subject.
 There will always be some new idea or suggestion which they have never encountered before and that could be used back in their organisation.

 Plus it is likely that a manager has forgotten things which they were taught during their previous management training courses, especially if it was a while ago.
 Even experienced managers who feel that they use their managerial knowledge everyday may have become entrenched in a particular way of working and forgotten about the other, perhaps better, alternatives available to them.

 Although broad business concepts such as making a profit and using resources efficiently never change, there are so many other facets of management which do require a manager to ensure that their knowledge and understanding is up to date and current.